 And therein lies a key tool in the effort to reduce unplanned hospital readmissions – the patient discharge folder.
 Much more than just ink on paper, patient discharge folders and the documents they include have the power to dramatically improve the patient’s understanding and retention of information vital to their long-term recovery.
 Discharge instructions, appointment dates and times, medication schedules, important phone numbers and more are all gathered in one place for repeated reference by the patient and their family members.
 In doing so, patient discharge folders can help measurably improve outcomes for patients while reducing healthcare costs industry-wide.

-Taylor Healthcare: Patient Discharge Folders For Any Setting
+Taylor Healthcare: Patient Discharge Folders for Any Setting

 Taylor Healthcare and its legacy companies have been providing communication solutions to the healthcare industry for more than 100 years.
 Today, this includes a wide assortment of printed items including labels, wristbands, forms, signage systems and much more – such as patient discharge folders.
 We offer a variety of custom-printed patient discharge folder styles ranging from simple two-pocket folders to expandable portfolios capable of holding pens, notepads and up to 100 sheets of paper.
 Contact a Taylor Healthcare representative to learn more.